notsuu/OneshotStringRandomizer/README.md

 6. Once done, restart OneShot if it's already running, open the settings, and select whatever language you will get as a result of this
 ## Your code is bad
 Ok, make an [issue](https://github.com/notsuu/OneshotStringRandomizer/issues) if its a bug or something, i dont know
+## What about Linux?
+I dont know, it might run under Wine, might not, check for yourself